The Research Center will not be open on December 20th or 27th, 2023.

 Since purchasing the house, the society is restoring where possible and renovating where necessary.
 The Resource Barn has been created to house the genealogical and local history library.
 It is separate from the house.
 A summer kitchen with a working fireplace has been built on the site of the original summer kitchen.
 A garden/tool shed has also been recently created along with a kitchen garden and a raised flower garden.

-The house is open to the public on Wednesdays from 9:00 am – 1:00 p.m., during special WCHPS events.
+The house is open to the public on Wednesdays from 9:00 am – 1:00 p.m. and by appointment.
 The house and the Resource Barn may be used for meetings of other small groups as well as private tours and research purposes.
 Please contact us for more information.

 The ordinary, or tavern, that Hugh Phelps offered would have been in this room.
 Traces of the twisting stairs that led to the second floor and splotches of the original plaster over the fireplace have been left exposed.